To Press Releases listGlendale, CA,Oct 7, 2016

 We are recalling the products out of an abundance of caution because equipment contact surfaces tested positive for Listeria monocytogenes.

 Where was the listeria found?

-There have been no positive test results for Listeria monocytogenes in the Drumstick cone products themselves.
-However, positive test results for Listeria monocytogenes were detected on equipment contact surfaces located on the production line where these items were made.
+Positive test results for Listeria monocytogenes were detected on equipment contact surfaces located on the production line where these items were made.
 Therefore, the company is taking precautionary action to recall the items to avoid any potential for consumer illness.
 No other production codes, sizes or varieties of Nestlé Drumstick products are affected by this recall.

 Where was the product shipped and how many cases were shipped?

 The Nestlé recall is limited to the Nestlé® Drumstick® Club 16 Count Variety and 24 Count Vanilla packs made at the company’s Bakersfield, CA ice cream production facility.